-The Marchant-Holliday School is a weekly boarding residential and day special school catering for boys aged 5-12 with a complex range of Social, Emotional and Mental Health (SEMH) needs.
+The Marchant-Holliday School is a weekly boarding residential and day special school catering for boys aged 5-14 with a complex range of Social, Emotional and Mental Health (SEMH) needs.
 The school seeks to provide a safe, secure, and positive environment in which children can learn, develop and grow, making full use of the range of relationships and facilities available to them.

 The Headteacher, senior leadership team (SLT) and staff work to provide a stimulating and safe environment that meets the needs of children with a wide range of difficulties.
 Emphasis is placed on quality of provision and the school works hard to ensure good practice and full compliance with current educational and childcare standards.

 The school’s aim is, “to offer positive learning experiences within a secure and caring environment that will enable pupils to develop their full potential for social, emotional, intellectual and physical growth”.
-To reach our aim we work with our young people to achieve the following:

 The school seeks to develop an environment that is caring, structured and secure.
 Emphasis is placed on providing high standards of care within an atmosphere of trust and respect between adult and child.
 There is strong emphasis on safeguarding and child protection, achieved through involvement of a committed governing body, effective staffing levels, effective liaison with outside agencies and the use of independent visitors.